-Whether a birth is unmedicated or has a high use of medical interventions, every birth experience can benefit from a doula.
+Whether a birth is unmedicated or involves a high level of medical intervention, every birth experience can benefit from the presence of a doula.

 What Would A Birth Doula Do?